dstocco/biblio-subatech/README.md

 ## check_hal_untagged.py

-This script allows to check the contributions in HAL that are in the SUBATECH collection but are not flagged by the subatech groups.
+This script allows to check the contributions in HAL that are in the Subatech collection but are not flagged by the Subatech groups.

 ```shell
 python3 check_hal_untagged.py